 CE refers to the 50% level of a trading structure, such as the midpoint of a Fair Value Gap (FVG) or other ICT PD Arrays.
 This level is considered the “midpoint” of a gap or a balanced price zone where the price is most likely to react.

-Unlike full gap fills, CE allows traders to take action before an FVG or Order Block is filled, offering an approach for anticipating price reversals or trend continuation.
+Unlike full gap fills, CE allows traders in the forex market to take action before an FVG or Order Block is filled, offering an approach for anticipating price reversals or trend continuation.

 Advantages and Disadvantages of CE